JohnTocher/descrobbler/README.md

 - get track duration information
 - discriminate between podcasts and music tracks
 - store the output in a (mysql?) database
-- write up the de
+- write up the default settings options